g-a-borrero/cosmos/Factors/Traits/Bonds/index.md

 ## Effects

 May be taken once for each type.
 You character gains +1d when working or interacting with their corresponding Trait selection.
+These do stack - so if your character has a bond with their sibling and a bond with their family, then they would get +2d when interacting with their sibling.

 * **Self:** List one to three goals.
 * **Person:** Pick one character, PC or NPC besides your character.